 This where the practice “show, don’t tell” kicks in.

 NOT: Why don’t you come over here and sit by me? she asked flirtatiously.

-INSTEAD: Why don’t you come over here and sit by me?” she asked, batting her eyelashes.
+INSTEAD: He batted her eylashes.
+Why don’t you come over here and sit by me?”

 NOT: I hate writers,” he said angrily.

 INSTEAD: His eyebrows furrowed and he thumped his fist on the table.
 “I hate writers.”

 Here’s a link on killing adverbs: https://www.writingforward.com/writing-tips/avoid-adverbs